Is there anything better than a perfectly organized home?

 - If you have trouble finding places for all your kids’ toys to live, adopt a “one in, one out” policy — any time they get a new toy, they need to choose an old one to give away.

 Wondering how the closet fits into your bedroom organization strategy?
 The closet may be part of the bedroom, but it requires its own system, and that’s why closets get their own section and organization tips.
 If you’ve found yourself wistfully following bloggers’ DIY closet projects and makeovers, we can help.
-Here’s how to make the most of your closet space with storage ideas and organization tips that will give you extra storage and functionality.
+Here’s how to make the most of your closet space with storage ideas and closet organization tips that will give you extra storage and functionality.

-Common problems with closet organization
+Common hurdles with organizing a closet

 - Closets live behind closed doors, which means they can easily become messy, cluttered, and disorganized.